 This is a tutorial-based course used only for student-initiated proposals for intensive individual study of topics not otherwise offered by the philosophy program.
 Requires consent of instructor and school dean.
 This course is repeatable for credit.
 Prerequisite: PHIL 102.

 Offers students the opportunity to integrate class room knowledge with practical experience.
 Prerequisites: junior or senior standing (for transfer students, at least 15 hours completed at Westminster or permission of instructor), minimum 2.5 GPA, completion of the Career Resource Center Internship Workshop, and consent of program director and Career Center Internship Coordinator.
 This course is repeatable for credit.
 REGISTRATION NOTE: Registration for internships is initiated through the Career Center website and is finalized upon completion of required paperwork and approvals.
 More info: 801-832-2590 <a>https://westminstercollege.edu/internships</a>

 PHIL-490: Research Seminar in Philosophy (Credits: 4)

-A required seminar for Philosophy majors, continuing the work begun in PHIL 390.
-Students produce a substantial piece of original scholarship in Philosophy.
-Philosophy majors should take this class during the spring semester of their senior year.
+This is a required seminar for senior philosophy majors, continuing the work begun in PHIL 390.
+Students produce a substantial piece of original scholarship in philosophy and present it to program faculty and their peers.
+Philosophy majors take this course during the spring semester of their senior year.
 (WCore: SC)